BotStudios/Jet-Brawley/README.md

 > Important notes for this project/repository
 - Some commands/functions may not be open source, or not available
 - API keys are not provided
-- Setup guide is not provided
+- Setup guide isn't & will not be provided
-- We don't give support regarding to the setup of this project
+- We don't give support regarding to the setup/modified version of this project
 - The source code in this repository is very similar to the Jet Brawley but not 100% the same

 ## Available Commands